Skip to main content

 write_architecture_doc

-Create architecture decision records or system design documents, index them into a vector store, and push to git automatically.
+Create architecture decision records and system design documents with automatic indexing and git push.
 Supports Mermaid diagrams for component relationships.

 Instructions